jimnoneill/PseudoGenius/README.md

 # PseudoGenius
-Pseudo Genius is a ML transformers-based package for the binary classification of gene sequences from Mycobacterium species into 'pseudogenes'.
+PseudoGenius is a ML transformers-based package for the binary classification of gene sequences from Mycobacterium species into 'pseudogenes'.

 ## Installation